octokit/plugin-rest-endpoint-methods.js/docs/pulls/createReviewComment.md

 </td></tr>
 <tr><td>start_line</td><td>no</td><td>

 **Required when using multi-line comments**.
 To create multi-line comments, you must use the `comfort-fade` preview header.
 The `start_line` is the first line in the pull request diff that your multi-line comment applies to.
-To learn more about multi-line comments, see "[Commenting on a pull request](https://help.github.com/en/articles/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request)" in the GitHub Help documentation.
+To learn more about multi-line comments, see "[Commenting on a pull request](https://help.github.com/en/articles/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request)".

 </td></tr>
 <tr><td>start_side</td><td>no</td><td>

 **Required when using multi-line comments**.
 To create multi-line comments, you must use the `comfort-fade` preview header.
 The `start_side` is the starting side of the diff that the comment applies to.
 Can be `LEFT` or `RIGHT`.
-To learn more about multi-line comments, see "[Commenting on a pull request](https://help.github.com/en/articles/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request)" in the GitHub Help documentation.
+To learn more about multi-line comments, see "[Commenting on a pull request](https://help.github.com/en/articles/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request)".
 See `side` in this table for additional context.

 </td></tr>
   </tbody>